SiyamamkelaSogayise/HTML-CSS/README.md

 HTML and CSS
 <H3>Introduction to Html</H3>

+Html is a a hyper text markup language used to format webpages
 <H3>Html Syntax</H3>

 Html is a language that uses tags enclosed in greater and less than sysmbols, used to create web pages.